The best SIM-only mobile plans in Australia (May 2024)

 Use the interactive map below to get an idea of Telstra, Optus and Vodafone network coverage in the areas you visit most.

 With the network out of the way, it’s time to think about data.
-Aim for around 15–20GB of data minimum if you’re the average user.
+Aim for around 15 to 20GB of data minimum if you’re the average user.
 If you find you use less data each month, save money with a cheaper SIM-only plan.
-Alternatively, if you constantly need to top up or get stung with excess-data bills, upgrade to a plan with more data.
+Alternatively, if you constantly need to top up or get stung with excess-data bills, upgrade to a plan with more gigabytes.

 Speaking of excess data, not every SIM-only telco charges for it these days but speeds may be capped to the point where doing more than just the online basics feels like a sluggish chore.
 To separate closely priced plans, we advise taking first-year costs into account.
 Six months of promotional pricing is good, but it’s not as great if the typical price leaps to a point that nullifies the discount.